Derek-Siker/ACRE_CFx_Commodity_Price_Forecasting/README.md

 # ACRE/CFx Commodity Price Forecasting Pipeline
 A plug-and-play notebook for commodity price forecasting that uses standard ML Pipeline template and data ingestion methods for features coming from Barchart and Oilworld.

 - #### Introduction

     - In this project, a number of tree-based regressors are deployed to predict the monthly price direction and concurrent median spot price of a chosen commodity contract over a select period of time (the client will need to specify the type of contract or averaging method across contracts that should be used).

+# Setup instructions
+- #### Working with the notebook
+- All code boxes requring variable or filename entry will be marked with three stars *** at the top of the code block and three dots ... to represent areas where more than one variable may be specified. **Please don't forget to remove these before running the code.**
+- Before running the code, make sure to first run package import and all helper functions at the bottom of the notebook.
 - #### Data compatibility and acquisition
     - This code will work for any market data ingested via Barchart to construct the target feature as well either Barchart or Oilworld physical commodity contract data for input features.
     - In order to obtain the data pertaining to Oilworld data please contact XXX.
 The data should contain a monthly price column with timestamps as well as the following physical 1-month forward contract price provided as either floats or integers:
         -  Soybean oil, US, fob Gulf